-Encourage use of public transport, so as to reduce negative impacts caused from automobile use
+Encourage use of public transport, so as to reduce negative impacts caused from automobile use.

-Public Transport (1 point)

-Locate the building within 1 km walking distance from an intra-city railway station (or) a bus-stop (or) other modes of public transport.
+Public Transport (1 point for each measure, maximum of 2 points) Locate the building within 1 km walking distance from an intra-city railway station (or) a bus-stop (or) other modes of public transport such as shared vans / auto-rickshaw pick-up points.